J-Singletary/FoodShare/README.md

 **Required Must-have Stories**

+* Users can login/logout
 * Users can create an account
 * Users can post that they have excess food
 * Users can directly message each other to request/offer food
-* Users can scroll through lists of existing offers
+* Users can scroll through lists of existing requests/offers
+* Users can filter the existing requests/offers
 * Users can close their post when it is accepted
-* Users can log out through a profile page

 **Optional Nice-to-have Stories**